Dating and Romance Scams

 What are dating and romance scams?

-Dating and romance scams try to lower your defences by appealing to your romantic or compassionate side.
-They play on emotional triggers to get you to provide money, gifts or personal details.
+Dating and romance scams try to lower your defenses by appealing to your romantic or compassionate side.
+They play on emotional triggers A trigger is a stimulus that sets off a memory of a trauma or a specific portion of a traumatic experience. to get you to provide money, gifts, or personal details.

 Scammers target victims by creating fake profiles on legitimate internet dating services.
-Once you are in contact with a scammer, they will express strong emotions for you in a relatively short period of time and will suggest you move the relationship away from the website, to phone, email and/or instant messaging.
-Scammers often claim to be from Australia, but travelling or working overseas.
+Once you are in contact with a scammer A Scammer or Fraudster is someone that engages in deception to obtain money or achieve another objective.
+They are criminals that attempt to deceive a victim into sending more or performing some other activity that benefits the scammer., they will express strong emotions for you in a relatively short period of time and will suggest you move the relationship away from the website, to phone, email, and/or instant messaging.
+Scammers often claim to be from Australia, but traveling or working overseas.

 For example, they may claim to be in the depths of despair due to financial hardship or an ill family member.

 In other cases, the scammer might start off by sending you flowers or other small gifts then will tell you about a large amount of money they need to transfer out of their country or that they want to share with you.
 They will then ask for your banking details or money to cover administrative fees or taxes to free up the money.
-WARNING – This may be money laundering which is a criminal offence: never agree to transfer money for someone else.
+WARNING – This may be money laundering Money laundering is the illegal process of concealing the origins of money obtained illegally by passing it through a complex sequence of banking transfers or commercial transactions.
+Money laundering can be done through various mediums, leveraging a variety of payment vehicles, people and institutions. which is a criminal A criminal is any person who through a decision or act engages in a crime.
+This can be complicated, as many people break laws unknowingly, however, in our context, it is a person who makes a decision to engage in unlawful acts or to place themselves with others who do this.
+A criminal always has the ability to decide not to break the law, or if they initially engage in crime to stop doing it, but instead continues. offense: never agree to transfer money for someone else.

 Regardless of how you are scammed, you could end up losing a lot of money.
 Online dating and romance scams cheat Australians out of millions every year.
 The money you send to scammers is almost always impossible to recover and in addition, you may feel long-lasting emotional betrayal at the hands of someone who you thought loved you and was trustworthy.